 We have interest rate swap agreements to hedge the cash flows of \$900 million of the variable rate senior unsecured term loan (the "Variable Rate Loan").
 These interest rate swap agreements reduce to \$500 million in August 2023 and have a maturity date of August 2025 and a fixed interest rate of 2.96%.
 The objective of these instruments is to reduce variability in the forecasted interest payments of the Variable Rate Loan.
-During the three months ended June 30, 2023, we modified our interest rate swap agreements in accordance with ASC 848, which permits the continuation of hedge accounting for modifications required as a result of LIBOR being discontinued.
+During the three months ended June 30, 2023, we modified our interest rate swap agreements in accordance with ASC 844, which permits the continuation of hedge accounting for modifications required as a result of LIBOR being discontinued.
 Under the revised terms, we will receive monthly variable interest payments based on the one-month SOFR rate and will pay interest at a fixed rate.

 The interest rate swap transactions are accounted for as cash flow hedges.
 The gain/loss on the swaps is reported as a component of other comprehensive income (loss) and is reclassified into earnings when the interest payments on the underlying hedged items impact earnings.
 A qualitative assessment of hedge effectiveness is performed on a quarterly basis, unless facts and circumstances indicate the hedge may no longer be highly effective.
 The effect of the cash flow hedges on other comprehensive income (loss) and earnings for the periods presented was as follows:

-Three Months Ended Six Mont nded June 30, 2023 July 1, 2022 June 30, 2023 July 1, 2022 (in m nillions) Total interest expense, net presented in the condensed consolidated statements of income in which the effects of cash flow hedges are recorded æ 56 \$ 50 \$ 110 ¢ 98 recorded φ 50 Φ 50 φ 110 Φ 90 Amount recognized in other comprehensive income (loss) \$ 10 \$ 4 \$ 8 \$ 36 Amount reclassified from accumulated other comprehensive income (loss) to interest expense, net \$ (5) \$ 5 \$ (9) \$ 11
+Three Months Ended Six Months Ended June 30, 2023 June 30, 2023 July 1 2022 July 1 (in millions) Total interest expense, net presented in the condensed consolidated statements of income in which the effects of cash flow hedges are recorded \$ 56 \$ 50 \$ 110 \$ 98 Amount recognized in other comprehensive income (loss) 10 \$ (5) \$ 36 8 \$ (9) \$ 4 \$ 5 \$ \$ Amount reclassified from accumulated other comprehensive income (loss) to interest expense, net s 11